vinsidious/gac/README.md

 - Generates clear, context-aware commit messages using AI
 - Enriches commit messages with repository structure and recent history
 - Simple CLI workflow, drop-in replacement for `git commit`
-- Easily manage configuration with `gac config` subcommands
+- Customize your use with hella flags

 ## How It Works

-GAC analyzes your staged changes, repository structure, and recent commit history to generate high-quality commit messages with the help of leading AI models.
+gac analyzes your staged changes, repository structure, and recent commit history to generate high-quality commit messages with the help of leading AI models.

 ## How to Use